Main theme: Building Bridges in Times of Climate Urgency

 Business Sector and Environmental Education

-Chairs: Adiv Gal, Tel Aviv University & Attila Varga, Eötvös Loránd University
+Chairs: Adiv Gal, Kibbutzim College of Education Technology and the Arts & Attila Varga, Eötvös Loránd University

 It is undisputed that the business sector has the most impact on the continuation of the environmental crisis in which we live.
 Recognizing the impact of business sector on the continuation of the causal crisis is nothing new.
 The business sector has a major impact on the biotic and biotic factors found in the Earth and on their interactions (Patnaik, 2018).
 Seemingly, and in line with the objectives of environmental education (McKeown & Hopkins, 2003), environmental educators could be expected to focus on educational activities even with representatives of business sector.
 In practice, environmental education has begun its practice in the formal education system (Mckeown & Hopkins, 2005) and for nearly fifty years environmental education continues to concentrate on activities with students in formal education in schools (Lükő & Kollarics, 2015).
 The activities of environmental educators with an adult audience, the private sector and, among other things, with the various industrial companies are limited.
 Adult education is both a long-term solution and a major lever that can link our existing lifestyle to a very different ecologically and socially sustainable future (Lange, 2007).